andredot/ISLR2/chapter_2.md

     ## [1] 137.1

-3. True or false: Since the coefficient for the GPA/IQ interaction term is very small, there is very little evidence of an interaction effect.
+1. True or false: Since the coefficient for the GPA/IQ interaction term is very small, there is very little evidence of an interaction effect.
 Justify your answer.

 **Short premise: IQ is a random variable with mean 100 and st.dev = 10, so it is not a good idea to use it in a linear model without transforming it: the difference between 80 and 90 is not the same between 90 and 100.
 Not sure if this also is true for GPA**

 **TLDR: False.
-Full answer: the beta4 coefficient inform us about how strong is the association between salary and the combination of IQ and GPA, which is in fact weak (but please note that with GPA>3.5 at least 1/3 of the effect of IQ on salary is given by the interaction term).
+Full answer: the beta4 coefficient inform us about how strong is the association between salary and the combination of IQ and GPA, which is in fact weak (but please note that with GPA&gt;3.5 at least 1/3 of the effect of IQ on salary is given by the interaction term).
 But, nothing can be said on the evidence of this interaction, that can not be appreciated without prediction intervals (which combine both the confidence interval of our prediction and our uncertainty on the estimate of the true beta4 value)**

 ### ex.
 4

 \*\*I collect a set of data (n = 100 observations) containing a single predictor and a quantitative response.
 I then fit a linear regression model to the data, as well as a separate cubic regression, i.e. Y = β0 + β1*X + β2*X^2 + β3\*X^3 + ϵ \*\*

 1. Suppose that the true relationship between X and Y is linear, i.e. Y = β0 + β1X + ϵ.
 Consider the training residual sum of squares (RSS) for the linear regression, and also the training RSS for the cubic regression.
 Would we expect one to be lower than the other, would we expect them to be the same, or is there not enough information to tell?
 Justify your answer

 **Adding quadratic and cubic terms introduce a more flexible model (lower bias, higher variance), which can provide a better fit to the training data.
 It depends on how much the error term random fluctuation is modelled by the additional terms to the Linear Regression (as the error term approaches zero, the training error of a cubic model will be more than a linear one, when the true relationship is linear)**

-2. Answer (a) using test rather than training RSS.
+1. Answer (a) using test rather than training RSS.

 **Test RSS will be lower for a linear model than the one of a cubic model, when the true relationship is linear**

-3. Suppose that the true relationship between X and Y is not linear, but we don’t know how far it is from linear.
+1. Suppose that the true relationship between X and Y is not linear, but we don’t know how far it is from linear.
 Consider the training RSS for the linear regression, and also the training RSS for the cubic regression.
 Would we expect one to be lower than the other, would we expect them to be the same, or is there not enough information to tell?
 Justify your answer.

 **The more a true relationship is far from a linear one, the more a cubic model can reduce its bias with only a slight increase of variance.
-In training data, a cubic model outperforms the linear one…**
+In training data, a cubic model outperforms the linear one...**

-4. Answer (c) using test rather than training RSS.
+1. Answer (c) using test rather than training RSS.

-**…but in test error it depends on the real case scenario: how much is the cubic one a better fit to the real function than the linear one?
+**...but in test error it depends on the real case scenario: how much is the cubic one a better fit to the real function than the linear one?
 And how much random noise have been incorporated in the coefficients (due to high variability of a more complex model)?**

 ### ex.
 5

 **Consider the fitted values that result from performing linear regression without an intercept**

 ### ex.
 6

 Using (3.4), argue that in the case of simple linear regression, the least squares line always passes through the point (¯x, ¯y).

 ![Sketch of exercise](img/ch3_ex6_1.jpg)

 ### ex.
 7

 **It is claimed in the text that in the case of simple linear regression of Y onto X, the R2 statistic (3.17) is equal to the square of the correlation between X and Y (3.18).
 Prove that this is the case.
 For simplicity, you may assume that ¯x =¯y= 0**

 Help

 ### ex.
 8

 **This question involves the use of simple linear regression on the Auto data set.**

 **(a) Use the lm() function to perform a simple linear regression with mpg as the response and horsepower as the predictor.
 Use the summary() function to print the results.
 Comment on the output.**

 ``` r
 attach(Auto)